Prussia–United States relations: History

+During the American Civil War, the Kingdom of Prussia sent military officers to observe the conflict, the most notable being Justus Scheibert.
+The officers studied Union and Confederate tactics, the use of rail networks, rifled muskets, and logistics.
+When the Prussian officers returned, they delivered reports that assessed the capability of both American armies to be subpar in performance, citing overreliance on frontal assaults and inefficient supply lines.

 After the Austro-Prussian War of 1866, the Kingdom of Hanover and Duchy of Nassau, were subsequently merged directly into the Kingdom of Prussia.
 From this point, Hanover and Nassau had relations with the United States as a part of the Kingdom of Prussia.

 From February 22 and March 11, 1902, Prince Henry of Prussia visited the United States arriving at Shooters Island, New York City with President Theodore Roosevelt.
 On February 25, Kaiser Wilhelm II's yacht "Meteor III," was christened by Roosevelt's daughter Alice Roosevelt Longworth.
 Henry then traveled to Washington, D.C. visiting the White House for a state dinner, United States Capitol, attending a memorial service to pay respects to William McKinley who was assassinated in 1901.
 Henry would then take an extended train trip on a special rail car to the Southern and Western United States with stops at Lookout Mountain, and the Lincoln Monument in Chicago.
 Henry returned to the East Coast where he visited the state capitol in Boston, reviewed cadets at West Point, New York at United States Military Academy, and was the guest of honor at a reception at the Union League in Philadelphia.
 Prince Henry left through New York on the "S.S.
 Deutschland".
 The visit originally planned to have Henry land in New York, take a train to Washington, D.C., where the Prince would pay his respects to President Roosevelt, visit Cincinnati and Chicago, then return to New York via Niagara Falls.

 Relations ended on February 3, 1917, when U.S. President Woodrow Wilson instructed Secretary of State Robert Lansing to notify the German Ambassador to the United States that all diplomatic relations between the U.S. and the German Empire were severed.
 On April 6, 1917, Wilson declared war on Imperial Germany.